Why Are Golf Balls So Expensive? (11 Best Reasons)

 4. Branding

 It takes lots of hard work, marketing, trials, and even copyrighting to start and establish a brand.
-It costs them lots of resources to convince you to relate their brand with quality.
+It costs them many resources to convince you to relate their brand with quality.

 Golf enthusiasts who have fallen for this trick will refund the brand’s parent company, albeit unknowingly.